jenkinsci/seed-plugin/README.md

 Several _root_ seed jobs can be created.

 1. Create a free style job
-1. Add a _Project seed_ build step
+1. Add a _Project seed generator_ build step
 1. The parameters of the project seed step can be filled either directly or by using the `${PARAM}` syntax

 A very basic seed job can be created by clicking in _Manage Jenkins > Create seed job_.